Shamanism during the Qing dynasty: Shamanism and Manchu identity

 According to historian Pamela Kyle Crossley, proficiency with shamanism was among the qualities that the Qianlong Emperor (r.
 1735–1796) promoted as being part of the "Old Way" (fe doro) of the Manchus when he attempted to formalize the Manchu heritage late in his reign.
 Mark Elliott has countered that he has never seen shamanism listed among "the qualities the court expected of Manchus" in any Qing documents, and that shamanism was therefore "never formally enunciated as part of the Manchu Way" (Manjusai doro).
 Nicola Di Cosmo of the Institute for Advanced Study comments that once Manchu rituals were codified into formal regulations, they became "mere simulacra of the ancestral cults" and lost their place at the center of the spiritual life of Manchu clans.
 Nonetheless the persistence of shamanistic practices at the Qing court into the twentieth century suggests that the Manchus were not automatically "sinicized" by the sole fact that they ruled over China.

-Elliott argues that "shamanism contributed to Manchu identity ... by constructing a very obvious boundary between Manchu and Han."
-Ethnic Han residents and visitors, who were forbidden to observe the rituals performed at the shamanic shrine, saw these rites as "different and mysterious" or "secret and alien."
-A visitor to Beijing in the early Qing remarked that the Tangzi was one of the three things one didn't ask about in the capital.
-The difference between shamanic rites and Han rituals still "aroused significant interest."
-Korean visitors from Joseon, for instance, often "asked questions about the secret Manchu rites in the Tangzi."
+Elliott argues that "shamanism contributed to Manchu identity ... by constructing a very obvious boundary between Manchu and Han".
+Ethnic Han residents and visitors, who were forbidden to observe the rituals performed at the shamanic shrine, saw these rites as "different and mysterious" or "secret and alien".
+A visitor to Beijing in the early Qing remarked that the Tangzi was one of the three things one did not ask about in the capital.
+The difference between shamanic rites and Han rituals still "aroused significant interest".
+Korean visitors from Joseon, for instance, often "asked questions about the secret Manchu rites in the Tangzi".
 Writers who wanted to satisfy their readers' curiosity about these exotic practices could only speculate or rely on the late eighteenth-century Shamanic Code.
-This is why nineteenth-century accounts by Han people about Manchu rituals are "fragmentary and often error-prone," while their explanations of ritual language are "positively confusing."
+This is why nineteenth-century accounts by Han people about Manchu rituals are "fragmentary and often error-prone", while their explanations of ritual language are "positively confusing".